Kutchup/Kutchup.github.io/README.md

 - [ ] id name scheme.
 Aim for end user friendly. `item_001_detail` Type, numeration, extension. `item_001` is a good tag.
 Add lots of blank tags as needed for the page, index page only needs 2 items.
 Set item text content in javascript because it the most functional of the three. `string =` or `string +=`

 - [ ] Scale function.
-Javascript check the screen size, set a discrete scale float and alter the website layout
+Javascript check the screen size, set a discrete scale float and alter the website layout.
+Scale factor 2 for screens greater than 4K which is a bit of a novelty